Endowment mortgage: Reasons for an endowment mortgage

 The customer pays only the interest on the capital borrowed, thus reducing the monthly payments in comparison with an ordinary repayment loan; the borrower also pays premiums into an endowment life-assurance policy.
 The intention is that the payout from the endowment policy when it matures will be sufficient to repay the mortgage at the end of the term, and possibly create a cash surplus.

 Up to 1984 qualifying insurance contracts (including endowment policies) received tax relief on the premiums known as life assurance premium relief (LAPR).
-This gave a tax advantage for endowment mortgages over repayment.
-Similarly MIRAS (mortgage interest relief at source) made having a larger endowment mortgage advantageous as, if the interest rate stayed constant, the MIRAS relief paid on a repayment mortgage was reduced over time.
-This tax incentivisation toward endowment mortgages is not often commented on in the media when they discuss endowment mortgages.
+This gave a tax advantage for endowment mortgages over repayment mortgages, until the tax relief was ended in the March 1984 budget.
+The previous year, the tax relief on the mortgage interest had also been reduced by the introduction of MIRAS (mortgage interest relief at source), which restricted to the basic rate of tax the previously unlimited interest tax relief.
+Before these changes, a larger endowment mortgage could be advantageous as, if the interest rate stayed constant, the tax relief on interest paid on a repayment mortgage was reduced over time, whereas interest on the full amount of the endowment mortgage and hence the tax relief it attracted remained constant to the end of the term.

 An additional reason in favour of an endowment was that many lenders charge interest on an annual basis.
 This meant that any capital repaid on a monthly basis is not removed from the outstanding loan until the end of the year thus increasing the real rate of interest charged.
 In such a situation, payments into an endowment might benefit from any growth from the moment it is invested.
-Henceforth, the net investment return required for the endowment to pay the loan, would be less than the average mortgage interest rate over the same period.
+However, this was balanced against the higher interest rates that lenders generally charged for endowment mortgages compared with repayment mortgages.